openxthinking/bullet-docs/docs/custom.md

 #### Typography
 - Here you can change the typography of your site.

+#### OpenThinking SEO Engine®
+- We provide a SEO Engine for your store out of the box.
+Just set-up and enable. `Disabled by default`

 #### Favicon
 - Favicons are what you see in browser tabs, bookmark bars.
 Favicons should be SQARE and at least 512x512 px.